 These registers are accessed by the MCR, MRC instructions.
-See the Arm[®] Architecture Reference Manual Supplement Armv8, for Armv8-R architecture profile.
+See the Arm® Architecture Reference Manual Supplement Armv8, for the Armv8-R AArch32 architecture profile.

-The table also shows the offset address for the registers that are also accessible from the memorymapped interface and the external debug interface.
-See 11.5 Memory-mapped register summary on page 11-362 for a complete list of registers accessible from the memory-mapped and the external debug interface.
-With the exception of ID and configuration values in some read-only registers, all these registers are fully described in the Arm[®] Architecture Reference Manual Supplement Armv8, for Armv8-R architecture profile.
-This implies that there are no Cortex-R52-specific details.
+The table also shows the offset address for the registers that are also accessible from the memory-mapped interface and the external debug interface.
+See 11.5 Memory-mapped register summary on page 11-371 for a complete list of registers accessible from the memory-mapped and the external debug interface.
+With the exception of ID and configuration values in some read-only registers, all these registers are fully described in the Arm® Architecture Reference Manual Supplement Armv8, for the Armv8-R AArch32 architecture profile.
+This implies that there are no Cortex-R52+-specific details.